Xiang Lili

 Xiang Lili (向力力 (Xiàng Lìlì); born September 1962) is a former Chinese politician who spent his entire career in his home-province Hunan.
 As of May 2019 he was under investigation by China's top anti-corruption agency.
 Previously he served as vice-chairman of the Standing Committee of Hunan Provincial People's Congress.
-Prior to that, he was vice-governor of Hunan (2016-2018), secretary general of Hunan (2015-2016), mayor and party chief of Chenzhou (2008-2015), head of Hunan Provincial Commerce Department (2008-2008), and vice-mayor and executive vice-mayor of Changsha (1998-2007).
+Prior to that, he was vice-governor of Hunan (2016-2018), secretary general of Hunan (2015-2016), mayor and Chinese Communist Party Committee Secretary of Chenzhou (2008-2015), head of Hunan Provincial Commerce Department (2008-2008), and vice-mayor and executive vice-mayor of Changsha (1998-2007).

 Education

 Xiang was born in Hengdong County, Hunan, in September 1962.
 His father once served as magistrate of Hedong County.
 After the resumption of college entrance examination, in September 1979, he was accepted to Xiangtan University, where he majored in history.

 Career

 After graduating in July 1983, he was dispatched to the government of his home-county.
 In May 1986, he was transferred to Shenzhen, a newly established special economic zone, and appointed director of the Shenzhen Office of Hunan Provincial People's Government.
-In December 1988, he was transferred to Changsha, capital of Hunan province, and appointed secretary of Secretariat of General Office of CPC Hunan Provincial Committee.
-He was deputy party chief of Lengshuitan in July 1997, but having held the position for only two years.
-In September 1993, he was transferred to Changsha again and appointed secretary general of CPC Changsha Municipal Committee.
+In December 1988, he was transferred to Changsha, capital of Hunan province, and appointed secretary of Secretariat of General Office of the Hunan Provincial Committee of the Chinese Communist Party.
+He was Chinese Communist Party Deputy Committee Secretary of Lengshuitan in July 1997, but having held the position for only two years.
+In September 1993, he was transferred to Changsha again and appointed secretary general of CCP Changsha Municipal Committee.
 After a year as party chief of the West District of Changsha, he was appointed party chief of newly established Yuelu District in July 1996.
 In June 1998 he became vice-mayor of Changsha, and then executive vice-mayor, in September 2006.
 In November 2007 he became the deputy head of Hunan Provincial Commerce Department, rising to the head position the next year.
 He served as deputy party chief of Chenzhou in August 2008, and three years later promoted to the party chief position.
 He became secretary general of Hunan in April 2015, and concurrently served as vice-governor in May 2016.
 He was vice-chairman of the Standing Committee of Hunan Provincial People's Congress in January 2018, a position he held for only a year.